JhoelWit/Chess_Robot/README.md

-#6 DOF Arm Chess Playing Robot
+#Chess Playing Robot

-This repository contains the code and documentation for a 6 DOF arm chess playing robot that uses multi-agent reinforcement learning (RL) and an Xbox Kinect RGB-D camera for perception.
 ##Overview

-The robot consists of a 6 DOF arm mounted on a base, with an Xbox Kinect RGB-D camera positioned facing the arm and chess board.
-The robot uses the camera to perceive the chess board and the pieces, and uses multi-agent RL to learn how to play chess.
+This is a chess playing deep learning agent which uses PPO to learn an optimal policy.

 ##Dependencies

 In order to run the code in this repository, you will need the following dependencies: